Roslyn Union Free School District: 2004 financial scandal

-Tassone eventually pleaded guilty, and in 2006, he was sentenced to 4 to 12 years in prison.
-He was released in February 2010 and still receives his annual state pension of $173,495, as the New York State constitution guarantees that promised public employee retirement benefits cannot be diminished or taken away, even for convicted felons.
+Tassone, eventually pleaded guilty, and in 2006, the then 60-year-old was sentenced to 4 to 12 years in prison.
+He was released in February 2010 and as of 2020 was still receiving an annual state pension of $173,495, as the New York State constitution guarantees that promised public employee retirement benefits cannot be diminished or taken away, even for convicted felons.
 Gluckin pleaded guilty and was sentenced to 3 to 9 years behind bars; she was released in 2011 and received half of her state pension.
 The other half, about $21,000 per year, was pledged to the school district as part of her repayment of the funds that she stole.

 In the next school board election, voters replaced four of the seven board members, along with the president of the board.
-Additionally, the community rejected the school and library budgets; this was the first time in over 20 years that the school budget was voted down, and the only time in the Bryant Library's history.
+Additionally, in a May 2004 vote, the community rejected the school and library budgets; this was the first time in over 20 years that the school budget was voted down, and the only time in the Bryant Library's history.

-A budget revote was held that July, and the Roslyn Community approved the revised $78M budget.
+A revised budget ($78 million, reduced from $82 million) was proposed, and passed in a vote in July 2004.

 On April 25, 2020, Bad Education, a film based on the scandal, premiered on HBO, where it won an Emmy Award for Outstanding Television Movie.